ostreedev/ostree/docs/manual/repository-management.md

 master.
 It may not be tested very much.

 Our next step should be to hook up a testing system (Jenkins, Buildbot, etc.) to this.
-When build (commit) passes some tests, we want to "promote" that commit.
+When a build (commit) passes some tests, we want to "promote" that commit.
 Let's create a new branch called `smoketested` to say that some basic sanity checks pass on the complete system.
 This might be where human testers get involved, for